 The asphalt content of the mixture will be determined in accordance with FM 5-563.
 The gradation of the recovered aggregate will be determined in accordance with FM 1-T 030.
-Volumetric testing will be in accordance with AASHTO T 312-11 and FM 1-T 209.
-Measure the inside diameter of gyratory molds in accordance with FM 5-585.
+Volumetric testing will be in accordance with AASHTO T 312-12and FM 1-T 209.
 Prior to testing volumetric samples, condition the test-sized sample for one hour, plus or minus five minutes, at the target roadway compaction temperature in a shallow, flat pan, such that the mixture temperature at the end of the one hour conditioning period is within plus or minus 20°F of the roadway compaction temperature.
 Test for roadway density in accordance with FM 1-T 166.